tatango/slate/source/index.html.md

 ```

-This endpoint retrieves a specific campaign.
+This endpoint retrieves a specific list.

 ### HTTP Request